Lichauco Heritage House: Architecture and style

 Standing in front of the house is a 200-year-old balete tree (strangler fig).
-This tree was declared by the Department of Environment and Natural Resources as the second heritage tree within City of Manila.
+This tree was declared by the Department of Environment and Natural Resources as the second heritage tree within Manila.
 The Lichauco balete tree is the eighth Heritage Tree proclaimed in Metro Manila, However, it is the first heritage tree to be declared inside a residential compound.